wavemaker/docs/website/blog/2021-12-08-wavemaker9x-end-of-support.md

 **A glimpse of the updates**:

-- Outdated application stack: AngularJS ends the support by 31 Dec 2021, including security issues.
+- Outdated application stack: AngularJS ends the support by 31 Jan 2022, including security issues.
 [Learn more about AngularJS version support status](https://docs.angularjs.org/misc/version-support-status)
 - Latest angular stack Angular 10
 - Several performance improvements
 - Security vulnerabilities in the dependent third party libraries to get the benefits of [up to date technology stack](/learn/wavemaker-release-notes#technology-stack)